- Mobile Theft

 - Readout of Digits Dialed

-These features can be enabled within the Sounds, Phone, or Accessibility settings within a mobile communications device.
-For Android devices, use Talkback and Explore by Touch to read your screen out loud – your navigation, your selections within menus, your notifications and more.
-For more information, refer to the Apps for Accessibility page.
+These features can be enabled within the Sounds, Phone, or Accessibility settings within your mobile device.
+For Android devices, use Talkback and Explore by Touch mode to to navigate and read your screen out loud – your navigation, your selections within menus, your notifications and more.
+For more information, refer to the Apps for Accessibility page or the corresponding section in your product user guide.

 Voice Playback on iDEN Devices